CavalettoCake/CavalettoCake.github.io/_posts/2023-11-30-Portfolio-Analysis.md

 title: "Portfolio Analysis: a beginning"
 date: 2023-12-01 13:17:00 -0500
 categories: [Analytics, R programming]
-tags: [Finance]
+tags: [finance]
 render_with_liquid: false
 ---

-This document is an exploration of R coding, applied to analyzing a financial portfolio.
+This post is an exploration of R coding, applied to analyzing a financial portfolio.
 We will scrape ETF  stock data from web pages and APIs (via `quantmod`), calculate financial metrics, and produce tables.
 In a future post we will create graphs and charts.

 ## Librairies